Catherine Howard: Early life

-Catherine was probably born in Lambeth in about 1524; the exact date of her birth is unknown.
-Soon after the death of her mother (c.
-1528), Catherine was sent with some of her siblings to live in the care of her father's stepmother, Agnes Howard, the Dowager Duchess of Norfolk.
-The Dowager Duchess managed large households at Chesworth House in Horsham, Sussex, and at Norfolk House in Lambeth where dozens of attendants, along with her many wards — usually the children of aristocratic but poor relatives — resided.
+Whether due to her mother Joyce's death in about 1528, her family's financial problems, or Catherine nearing the age suitable for wardship, Catherine's family was broken up in 1531, when she was about 8 years of age.
+Two of her older half-sisters were married off, and both Catherine and her brother Henry were sent to be wards of Agnes Howard, her step-grandmother and the Dowager Duchess of Norfolk.
+The duchess managed large households at Chesworth House in Horsham, Sussex, and at Norfolk House in Lambeth where dozens of attendants, along with her many wards—usually the children of aristocratic but poor relatives—resided.
 While sending young children to be educated and trained in aristocratic households was common among European nobles at the time, supervision at both Chesworth House and Lambeth was apparently lax.
 The Dowager Duchess was often at Court and seems to have had little direct involvement in the upbringing of her wards and young female attendants.

-In the Dowager Duchess's household, Catherine became influenced by some older girls who allowed men into the sleeping areas at night.
-The girls stole food, wine, and gifts from the kitchens for these occasions.
-Catherine was not as well educated as some of Henry's other wives, although, on its own, her ability to read and write was impressive enough at the time.
-Her character has often been described as vivacious, giggly and brisk, but never scholarly or devout.
-She displayed great interest in her dance lessons, but would often be distracted during them and make jokes.
-She also had a nurturing side for animals, particularly dogs.

 In the Duchess's household at Horsham, in around 1536, Catherine began music lessons with two teachers, one of whom was Henry Mannox, and they began a relationship.
 Mannox's exact age at the time is unknown.
 It has recently been stated that he was in his late thirties, perhaps 36, but this is not supported by Catherine's biographers.
 Evidence exists that Mannox was not yet married, and it would have been highly unusual for someone from his background at the time to not be married by his mid-thirties.
 He married sometime in the late 1530s, perhaps in 1539, and there is also some evidence that he was the same age as two other men serving in the household, including his cousin Edward Waldegrave, who was in his late teens or early twenties between 1536 and 1538.
 This evidence indicates that Mannox too was in his early to mid-twenties in 1536.